-1.4 Trademarks
+1.3 Trademarks

-Pico Technology Limited and PicoScope are internationally registered trademarks.
+Pico Technology Limited, PicoLog and PicoScope are internationally registered trademarks.

-- Pico Technology Limited and PicoScope are internationally registered trademarks. - Delphi is a registered trademark of Borland Software Corporation. - LabVIEW is a registered trademark of National Instruments Corporation. - Windows, Excel and Visual Basic are registered trademarks of Microsoft Corporation.
+- Delphi is a registered trademark of Borland Software Corporation. - LabView is a registered trademark of National Instruments Corporation. - Pentium is a registered trademark of Intel Corporation. - VEE is a registered trademark of Agilent Technologies. - Windows, Excel and Visual Basic are registered trademarks of Microsoft Corporation.

-1.5 Warranty
+1.4 Warranty

-Pico Technology warrants upon delivery, and for a period of 5 years unless otherwise stated from the date of delivery, that the Goods will be free from defects in material and workmanship.
+Pico Technology warrants upon delivery, and for a period of 24 months unless otherwise stated from the date of delivery, that the Goods will be free from defects in material and workmanship.